hashicorp/nomad/website/source/guides/quotas.html.md

 When many teams or users are sharing Nomad clusters, there is the concern that a single user could use more than their fair share of resources.
-Resource quotas provide a mechansim for cluster administrators to restrict the resources that a [namespace](/guides/namespace.html) has access to.
+Resource quotas provide a mechanism for cluster administrators to restrict the resources that a [namespace](/guides/namespace.html) has access to.

 ## Quotas Objects